vitorm04/docs.pt-br/docs/core/native-interop/expose-components-to-com.md

 ## <a name="prerequisites"></a>Pré-requisitos

-- Instale [o .NET Core 3.0 SDK](https://dotnet.microsoft.com/download) ou uma versão mais recente.
+- Instale o [SDK do .NET Core 3,0](https://dotnet.microsoft.com/download) ou uma versão mais recente.

 ## <a name="create-the-library"></a>Criar a biblioteca